The Role of SDRs in Building a Strong Sales Team

 Your Team Has Been Having Trouble Closing Deals

 Nurturing quality leads takes time and multiple follow-ups.
-Sales development reps use active listening, mirroring, and other techniques to understand prospects challenges.
 If your team is overwhelmed with too many unqualified leads or is not dedicating the time needed to close deals, then additional business development representatives could be helpful.

 Your Sales and Marketing Strategies Don’t Align

 Data is what drives client prospecting.
 Oftentimes, this data comes from CRM software.
 Sales representatives often struggle at maintaining good data, and sales managers use this data to forecast sales.
-The SDR position organizes data so new customers are managed properly and your business leaders have accurate data to plan and execute marketing and sales campaigns.
+When you use a marketing company to provide you with a sales development representative team, they can provide good data.
+SDRs understand and use CRM software frequently so they can provide more accurate data which can better align with your company’s marketing efforts.

 Your Business Isn’t Growing

-Working relationships with current customers is what keeps businesses afloat, but doesn’t help yours grow.
+Working business opportunities with current customers is what keeps businesses afloat, but doesn’t help them grow.
 Bringing in new qualified leads through the sales funnel is what starts growth in a business.
-When you execute marketing campaigns, sales development representatives can help manage new leads so your business grows the right way.
+Sales development representatives can help with inbound or outbound prospecting.

 Sales Reps Spend Too Much Time in Early-Stage Activities